Oscar-Jiram/market-basket-analysis-retail/README.md

 - Evaluate alternative algorithms such as FP-Growth.

 ---
+## Business Recommendations

+Based on the strongest association rules, the following actions are recommended:

+- Implement cross-selling bundles for high-lift product pairs.
+- Place strongly associated products closer together to increase basket size.
+- Use association rules to power recommendation systems in online or POS environments.

+These actions can directly increase average order value and improve customer experience.

+---
+## 📌 Final Notes

+This project demonstrates how transactional data can be transformed into actionable retail insights using SQL, Python, and business-oriented analytics.

+The focus is on practical decision-making rather than purely statistical discovery.

+---
 ## Tools & Technologies
 - Python (Pandas, NumPy, itertools)
 - Jupyter Notebook